camunda/camunda-bpm-examples/wildfly/jackson-annotations/README.md

 </jboss-deployment-structure>
 ```

-It excludes the jaxrs subsystem and adds the jackson dependencies with the correct version.
+It excludes the JAX-RS subsystem and adds the Jackson dependencies with the correct version.
 These version corresponds to the version which is used by Camunda Spin for de-/serialization.

 See the [Camunda forum post](https://forum.camunda.org/t/camunda-json-marshalling-and-jsonignore/271/19)